PerfettoSQL: backwards compatibility

 structured (i.e. more use of the standard library, tracks with multiple dimensions), we have outgrown

-the idea of "object-oriented tables" which made the type
+the idea of "object-oriented tables" which made the type column meaningful.

-Instead of the handful of possible type
+Instead of the handful of possible type values (e.g. process_track, thread_track, counter_track)

-column to indicate the "type of data in the track".
+we have switched the semantic of the type column to indicate the "type of data in the track".
 For

-example, for global scoped slice tracks coming from track_event
+example, for global scoped slice tracks coming from track_event APIs, the type column would now be

-This change very closely ties to the new column dimension_arg_set_id
+This change very closely ties to the new column dimension_arg_set_id which also contains type specific

-context identifying what makes the track distinct among all tracks of the same type
+context identifying what makes the track distinct among all tracks of the same type.

 Migrations

-be changed to select * from process_track
+be changed to select * from process_track.

-Instead if you were trying to export the value of type
+Instead if you were trying to export the value of type out of trace_processor, you can recover the old

 type column by doing multiple unions on track.